Strategy

 Google AI Overviews appear at the top of search results for informational and commercial queries.
 The system pulls from pages that already rank well in Google’s index, but applies additional criteria: clarity of explanation, factual accuracy, structured formatting, and topical authority.
 Pages with well-organized headers, direct answers to specific questions, and strong E-E-A-T signals are more likely to be cited.
 Our Google AI Overviews optimization guide covers the technical details of getting cited.

-ChatGPT Search
+Gemini Search

-ChatGPT Search crawls the web in real time and generates responses with inline source citations.
+Gemini crawls the web in real time and generates responses with inline source citations.
 It prioritizes content that directly addresses the query, provides original data or analysis, and comes from authoritative domains.
 Content that is structured with clear headers, factual claims, and a logical flow tends to get cited more frequently.

 Claude and Other AI Assistants

 AI assistants like Claude are increasingly used for research and decision-making.
 While they draw primarily from training data rather than real-time web crawling, content that appears across multiple authoritative sources, is frequently cited by other publications, and represents consensus expert opinion is more likely to influence AI-generated responses.
+Content that serves as a definitive reference on a subject receives the most citations.

 AIO vs Traditional SEO: Key Differences